sudheerj/reactjs-interview-questions/README.md

      *Actions* are plain JavaScript objects or payloads of information that send data from your application to your store.
 They are the only source of information for the store.
 Actions must have a type property that indicates the type of action being performed.

-     For example an example action which represents adding a new todo item:
+     For example, let's take an action which represents adding a new todo item:

      ```
      {